How to Relax When TTC

 As this study tells us, moderate daily stress doesn’t seem to have much of an impact on conceiving.
 More extreme stress, on the other hand, does have a relationship with getting pregnant.

-But there are all sorts of reasons why conception doesn’t happen, from endometriosis to sperm and egg troubles, to untreated STIs, to just the way your uterus is.
+But there are all sorts of reasons why conception doesn’t happen, from endometriosis to sperm and egg troubles, to untreated STIs, to even the shape of your uterus.

 Stress and getting pregnant

-In fact, feeling stressed can be incredibly useful.
+In fact, feeling stressed can be weirdly useful, at times.

 • Depression